michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_final_lab_1.png" alt="Single List Page Lab 1 Final Version" width="200px">

 Below is what our Single List Page looked like for Lab 2.
-Our completed tasks were not as distinguishable from tasks to be done.
+Our completed tasks were not as distinguishable as they could be from tasks to be done.
 So, for Lab 3, we made the checkboxes for completed tasks gray, and we also added a header for completed tasks.

 <img src="single_list_page_final_lab_2.png" alt="Single List Page Lab 2 Final Version" width="200px">